 i3-gaps in every computer I have to do work with.
 Additionally, Gnome Shell is installed to my home desktop bonobo for convenience, since it is connected to the TV in my living room.
 It is not very convenient to operate i3 with one of these.

-urxvt because it is simple and easy to configure, even though the default look makes your eyes bleed.
-I use the Terminus font.
-It looks crisp and is just a beautiful monospace font for terminals.
+FiraCode Nerd Font font.
+It looks crisp and is just a beautiful monospace font for code, with ligatures.
 Other than that, I have bindings to modify the font size automatically, scroll up and down using

 j and little else.

 I’ve played around with